Shape Color Category Frequency2 Frequency1

 ## BG 0.01

-## cat 0.01
+## bicycle 0.01

-## white 0.01
+## brown 0.01

-## animal vehicle plant
+## vehicle plant animal

-retrieves the weight matrix after a
+The function getWM retrieves the weight matrix after a

 specific event, and adds zero-weight connections for the not yet